MetaLabs-inc/react-native-vimeo-iframe/README.md

 1. Go through the instructions for installing the `React Native Webview` library: https://github.com/react-native-webview/react-native-webview.
-2. Run `npm install react-native-vimeo-iframe` or `yarn add react-native-web-video` within your project.
+2. Run `npm install react-native-vimeo-iframe` or `yarn add react-native-vimeo-iframe` within your project.
 3. Compile and build to make sure everything is set up properly.

 ## Usage